On efficient quantum block encoding of pseudo-differential operators: Introduction

 \subsubsection{Numerical algorithms for PDOs}

 There are also various classical numerical algorithms that compute PDOs efficiently.
 For example, \cite{demanet2011discrete} exploits the following expansion of symbols:

 The paper presents efficient numerical approximations of $\beta_j(\z)$ with Chebyshev polynomials and hierarchical splines and further reduces the number of terms in the expansion by SVD or QR decomposition.
-However, a naive extension to PDOs in high dimensions leads to exponential overhead, as is the case for most classical methods.
+However, a naive extension to high-dimensional PDOs leads to exponential overhead, as is the case for most classical methods.
 This is also one of the reasons why a quantum implementation of PDOs can be potentially useful.